zix99/simple-auth/docs/README.md

 <a :href="$themeConfig.repoUrl" target="_blank"><img src="https://img.shields.io/github/stars/zix99/simple-auth?style=social" title="Repo stars"></a>
 <a :href="$themeConfig.repoUrl" target="_blank"><img src="https://img.shields.io/github/watchers/zix99/simple-auth?style=social" title="Repo Watchers"></a>

-*Simple-Auth* is a designed to be an easy way to manage users in a multi-usecase scenario.
+*Simple-Auth* is a designed to be an easy way to manage your site's users.
 Unlike large complex solutions, it aims to provide **simple login and user-management to a small or medium site**.
 It doesn't try to replace global authentication providers or enterprise user management (kerberos, active directory, etc...)